tonynagyeurope/solidity-library/README.md

 ## Overview

-This project is a Solidity library designed to provide utility functions and helper contracts for a crypto payment solution implemented in another private repository (for www.imagella.com).
+This project is a Solidity library designed to provide utility functions and helper contracts for a crypto payment solution implemented in another private repository (for www.imagella.com), though it can be used freely in any other projects.
+The Imagella crypto payment solution is primarily focused on micropayments, offering extremely low transaction fees for low-value transactions (e.g., in the range of $1-$5) while remaining highly cost-effective for larger amounts as well.
+Additionally, the solution includes a robust fallback mechanism that leverages multiple low-fee networks in case of network congestion or unavailability.
 The library is continuously developed and documented with NatSpec comments to ensure clear, self-explanatory code.

 ## Features